Assessors commend agency for ‘ten flawless onsite visits in a row’

-The Sarasota County Sheriff’s Office has been reaccredited by the Commission for Florida Law Enforcement Accreditation (CFA), Sheriff Kurt A. Hoffman has announced.
+The Sarasota County Sheriff’s Office (SCSO) has been re-accredited by the Commission for Florida Law Enforcement Accreditation (CFA), Sheriff Kurt A. Hoffman has announced.

-The agency received its official notification at the commission’s general meeting on Feb.
-18, a news release notes.
+The agency received its official notification during the Commission’s general meeting on Oct.
+5 in Sanibel, a news release notes.

-In addition to this CFA law enforcement accreditation, the Sarasota County Correctional Facility is accredited by the Florida Corrections Accreditation Commission (FCAC), while the facilities’ medical services are accredited by the National Commission on Correctional Health Care (NCCHC), the release notes.
+In addition to this CFA law enforcement accreditation, Sarasota County’s Correctional Facility is accredited by the Florida Corrections Accreditation Commission (FCAC), while the facility’s medical services are accredited by the National Commission on Correctional Health Care (NCCHC), the release notes.

-The agency’s Public Safety Communications Section is accredited by both the Commission on Accreditation for Law Enforcement (CALEA) for law enforcement dispatch, as well as the National Academies of Emergency Dispatch (NAED) for medical and fire communications.
+Further, the agency’s Public Safety Communications Section is accredited for law enforcement dispatch by the Commission on Accreditation for Law Enforcement Agencies (CALEA), the release continues, while the International Academies of Emergency Dispatch (IAED) accredits the agency for medical and fire communications.

-Finally, the agency’s Property and Evidence Section is accredited by the International Association for Property and Evidence (IAPE), the release says.
+The agency’s Property and Evidence Section is accredited by the International Association for Property and Evidence (IAPE), and, finally, the drug lab received its accreditation from the American Association for Laboratory Accreditation (A2LA), the release points out.